 A backup system will keep these documents in a safe place if something were to happen to your computer, and you may read below to learn how a backup system operates.

-1: Why Do You Need A Back up System?
+1: Why Do You Need A Backup System?

+A backup system is the only guaranteed way to protect the data you keep on your computer.
 The backup system may save data to an online server, a particular disk or a drive that you can attach to your computer.
 Ensure all essential documents are backup regularly just in case your computer fails.

-2: Cloud, Onsite and Offsite Back ups
+2: Cloud, Onsite and Offsite Backups

 Cloud backup systems use the virtual cloud server to protect your documents.
 You save directly to a server that you can access from any other computer, and the system is much faster than any other you might use.
 Onsite backups are disk drivers or hard drives that save all your information.
-Disks are portable and recover of data is easy to access.
-The disatdangage is you could lose the disk.
+Disks are portable and recovery of data is easy to access.
+The disadvantage is you could lose the disk.
+Offsite backups are servers that connect with your computer via your Internet connection.
+The company that manages the servers must help you recover your documents.
+Data storage is completely secure.
+Most offsite backup servers will comply is ISO 27001.

 3: Advantages And Disadvantages Of The Cloud vs. A Disk

 Any computer can connect to a disk drive.
 Additionally, disk drives are portable and easily lost or stolen.
 However, disk drives are slow, hold limited data and are time-consuming.
 In addition, the security of data could be an issue when relying on a disk drive for backing up data.
+A cloud server recovers your data via your Internet connection.
+The service you restore your whole computer, but you must have a signal to complete the process.
+Finally, disks are valuable if you travel to places without Internet service.

 4: How Often does my data need to be backed up?